 Here’s a couple of the issues and ideas that have been submitted:

-Refinance products and the capital markets: A number of participants, including a publisher of websites on financial aid and a start-up CEO, described how there may be significant demand for credit-worthy borrowers to refinance their loans and lock-in lower rates, but creative lenders face hurdles in the capital markets to fund loans.
-Individual borrowers have also described how the lack of refinance options impacts them.
+Refinance products and the capital markets: A number of participants, including a and a , described how there may be significant demand for credit-worthy borrowers to refinance their loans and lock-in lower rates, but creative lenders face hurdles in the capital markets to fund loans. have also described how the lack of refinance options impacts them.

 Impact on professions: A number of participants talked about how student debt affects their profession.
-For example, a medical student wrote about the inability to get a lower rate.
-A physician assistant serving veterans talked about the difficulty staying in public service.
-A school district official wrote about how the lack of repayment options on private student loans impacts teacher retention.
-A mortgage loan officer talked about the impact of student loans when qualifying for a mortgage.
+For example, a wrote about the inability to get a lower rate. talked about the difficulty staying in public service.
+A wrote about how the lack of repayment options on private student loans impacts teacher retention.
+A talked about the impact of student loans when qualifying for a mortgage.